 Customers expect personalization.
 And why shouldn’t they?
 There is so much data and tech available to advertisers today that personalization should be standard.
 In fact, 91% of marketing leaders are using data to segment their marketing according to Salesforce’s 2016 State of Marketing report.
 These leaders know how to use data to inform audience segmentation and targeting to deliver personalized marketing that drives more conversions.

-But one source of data is often overlooked, and it’s one of the richest sources of data for audience segmentation.
+But one source of data is often overlooked, and it’s one of the richest sources of data for target audience segmentation.
 You guessed it — I’m talking about phone calls.

 Phone calls not only reveal insights into your customers’ purchasing journey and product preferences, but voice analytics reveal their needs, interests, and pain points in a way digital interactions can’t.

 Watch this on-demand webinar, where digital advertising experts from 3Q Digital and Invoca show you how to serve targeted ads throughout the entire customer journey based on invaluable insights from phone calls.
 And, check out these eight ways you can segment your audience using call data.

 1. Geographic Location